 For businesses, establishing rapport with customers is a key factor towards success.
-It is essential to make sure that the customers’ needs are met and that each comment or suggestion is heard.
+Ensuring that the customers’ needs are met and each comment or suggestion is heard is essential.
 These customer success onboarding practices can help you understand and take your onboarding process to the next level.

 This is the reason why customer onboarding is important.
 Customer onboarding is undoubtedly the most crucial stage of the sales process.
 It determines whether a customer stays with your product for the long haul or leaves after a few months.

 Customer Onboarding takes you through the entire process, from signing up to product registration and your first consumption or application of the product.
 Customer onboarding seeks to provide quality services to customers during their first usage.